Chilton3409/Sonar_signal_processor/README.md

 # Sonar_signal_processor
-This repository contains two signal processing projects:
+Sonar Signal Processing

-Sonar Signal Processing: A sonar signal processing system that generates sonar pulses, processes echoes, and calculates movement speed and velocity.
+This project implements a sonar signal processing system using Python and various signal processing techniques.
+It generates sonar pulses, processes echoes, and calculates Doppler shift, movement speed, and other relevant features.
-Audio Analyzer: An audio analyzer that calculates various spectral features of an audio signal.

 Features

-Sonar Signal Processing:
+Sonar pulse generation

-    - Generates sonar pulses with different frequencies
-    - Processes echoes, including calculating peaks, Doppler shift, movement speed, and movement velocity Audio Analyzer:

-    - Calculates spectral features such as MFCCs, spectral centroid, spectral bandwidth, Fourier transform, frequencies, and power spectral density
+Echo processing and denoising using wavelet analysis Doppler shift calculation
+Movement speed and velocity calculation
+Spectral analysis and feature extraction

 Requirements

-Python 3.x: These projects are built using Python 3.x.
-Required Libraries:

-    - Sonar Signal Processing: NumPy, SciPy, and PyAudio
-    - Audio Analyzer: Librosa, NumPy, and SciPy
+Python 3.x
+NumPy
+SciPy
+PyAudio
+Librosa
+PyWavelets
+Matplotlib

 Usage

-Clone the repository and install the required dependencies.
+Clone the repository
-Run the corresponding script for each project:

-    - Sonar Signal Processing: sonar_signal_processing.py
-    - Audio Analyzer: audio_analyzer.py
+Install required libraries using pip install -r requirements.txt Run the project using python main.py

 Applications
-Underwater exploration: Sonar systems can be used for underwater mapping, object detection, and navigation.
-Marine biology: Sonar can be used to study marine life, track fish populations, and monitor ocean health.
-Offshore oil and gas: Sonar can be used for pipeline inspection, platform inspection, and seabed mapping.
-Search and rescue: Sonar can be used to locate objects or people underwater.

-Audio Analyzer

-Music classification: Audio analysis can be used to classify music genres, moods, or styles.
-Speech recognition: Audio analysis can be used in speech recognition systems for voice assistants or transcription services.
+This project can be used in various applications, including:

-Audio event detection: Audio analysis can be used to detect specific events or sounds in audio recordings, such as gunshots or screams.
-Audio quality assessment: Audio analysis can be used to evaluate the quality of audio recordings, such as assessing noise levels or distortion.
+Underwater exploration
+Object detection
+Navigation

+Notes

+This project is for educational and research purposes only.
+Further development and optimization may be necessary for real-world applications.